 Experimenting with your hair color can be a fun way to shake up your look or get through a stifled style period.
 While it's much cheaper than shelling out for a new wardrobe, it's still an investment, and you want to make sure that fabulous color lasts as long as possible.
-Washing your hair is often framed as a key cause of fading color, but it turns out, the secret to washing your hair after you color it isn't when — it's just how.
+Washing your hair is often framed as a key cause of fading color, but it turns out, the secret to washing your hair after you color it is less about when, and more about how.

-"Lots of people believe that the color needs to set in your hair for a few days after coloring — that's actually just a myth," said Sydney Palmer, a hair-color specialist at Estetica Salon & Spa in St. Paul, MN.
+"Lots of people believe that the color needs to set in your hair for a few days after coloring — that's actually just a myth," Sydney Palmer, a hair-color specialist at Estetica Salon & Spa in St. Paul, MN, told POPSUGAR.
 "The hair color doesn't set in any more than it already has if you wait to wash it."

-Jade Kromer, a hair-color specialist at Juut Salon Spa in Minneapolis, MN, agrees.
-"Washing your hair right after you color it really isn't the problem," she told POPSUGAR.
+Jade Kromer, a hair-color specialist at Juut Salon Spa in Minneapolis, MN, agreed.
+"Washing your hair right after you color it really isn't the problem," she said.
 "Focus more on what products you're using, rather than time in between shampoos."

-The issue is less about letting the dye set in your hair, and more about preventing it from leaching out.
+When it comes to hair dye, it's much more important to prevent the dye from leaching out than it is to let it "set" in your hair initially.
 Each strand of hair is surrounded by the cuticle, which is what traps the color in.
 When you wash your hair, particularly in hot water, you risk opening up the cuticle and letting the color bleed out.
 Palmer recommended washing colored hair in cooler water: "That makes your hair cuticle stay closed and keeps your hair color trapped inside the strands of hair.
 Warm water makes the cuticle more likely to open and let the color out, which is why color fades so fast."

 If a cold shower doesn't sound appealing to you, you can also wash your hair less frequently, and try to avoid water that's steaming hot.
 If you choose what's known as a "fashion color" for your hair, such as bright pink, orange, or purple, Kromer recommended washing just once a week, and using dry shampoo in the meantime.
 These colors typically require bleaching the hair, which can make cuticles more porous, and therefore more likely to leak color in the shower.